New in 2018: We have a one day Gourmet Cooking Class!

 Day 3: Another fantastic rolling ride from our Bastide (hotel).
 We cycle to and through Robion, Ménerbes and Oppède les Vieux.
 Our ride takes us on a quiet residential route in the forest, hidden from traffic.
 We also have a big hilly extension available to an area where few cars or people have yet to be seen.
 40 - 90kms

 Day 4: We change hotels today and ride to Lacoste and Bonnieux via one of the nicest and easiest climbs you may ever ride.
 Then we cross over the Luberon Parc Naturel.
-Today ends with a fantastic 10k descent in a gorge all the way to your hotel in Lourmarin.
+Today ends with a fantastic 10k descent (slightly busier road) in a gorge all the way to your hotel in Lourmarin.
 Nice little ride extension available.
 45 - 75kms

 Day 5: Short or long loop rides.
 Flat or really hilly.
 We loosely follow the “Route des Châteaux du Sud Luberon.”
 Wait till you see our favourite village!
 Options include a short ride to a pretty lake for a swim if the weather is hot.
 Or you could sit poolside in Lourmarin and give your bike a rest.
 30 - 120kms

 Day 6: Trip end, but not before your visit to the best market in Provence.
 Trips that end here have a group transfer to Aix en Provence or Marseille airport at noon.